 3. Have Proper Meals

 Having timely meals is as important as having the right ones.
 Don’t eat heavy food since it will increase your nausea.
 Avoid foods with strong flavours and restrict yourself to multiple tiny meals throughout the day.
-This helps in keeping a constant sugar level and reduce dizziness.
+This helps in keeping a constant sugar level and reduces dizziness.